 Divorce

-An example of the kind of situation that can arise is when a spouse waived the right to alimony or to certain property in a prenuptial agreement executed in another state and is fighting the enforcement of this waiver in divorce proceedings in a Florida court.
+Let’s look at a common issue that can arise in the divorce process.
+Say a spouse waived the right to alimony or to certain property in a prenuptial agreement executed in another state.
+Now, they’re fighting the enforcement of this waiver in divorce proceedings in a Florida court.

-Generally, a Florida court will enforce a premarital agreement in a divorce when the spouses entered into it in another state in the way the court would enforce any valid contract executed in another jurisdiction.
-However, the prenuptial agreement must have been valid under the law of the state of execution and its content may not be contrary to the public policy of Florida.
+Florida courts enforce out-of-state premarital agreements like any valid contract from another jurisdiction in divorce cases.
+However, the prenuptial agreement must have been valid under the law of the state of execution.
+Its content must also not be contrary to the public policy of Florida.

 One Florida court defined a contract as void because it is against public policy as “injurious to the interest of the public, or contraven[ing] some established interest in society.”

-Florida courts have said that just because a prenup is unfair to one spouse, if it meets the requirements of the law of the state of execution, it may still be enforceable in Florida.
+Florida courts may enforce prenups meeting another state’s legal requirements, even if unfair to one spouse.
 Most states have requirements for prenuptial agreements like full disclosure of assets, no duress or fraud, free and voluntary signing, and other similar provisions related to fairness.

 Probate